awesome-selfhosted/awesome-selfhosted/README.md

 - [LazyLibrarian](https://gitlab.com/LazyLibrarian/LazyLibrarian) `⚠` - LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
 It uses a combination of Goodreads Librarything and optionally GoogleBooks as sources for author info and book info. `GPL-3.0` `Python`
 - [Leon](https://getleon.ai) - Open-source personal assistant who can live on your server. ([Source Code](https://github.com/leon-ai/leon)) `MIT` `Nodejs`
 - [Lidarr](https://lidarr.audio/) - Lidarr is a music collection manager for Usenet and BitTorrent users. ([Source Code](https://github.com/Lidarr/Lidarr)) `GPL-3.0` `C#`
-- [Medusa](https://github.com/pymedusa/SickRage) - Automatic Video Library Manager for TV Shows.
-It watches for new episodes of your favorite shows, and when they are posted it does its magic. `GPL-3.0` `Python`
+- [Medusa](https://pymedusa.com/) - Automatic Video Library Manager for TV Shows.
+It watches for new episodes of your favorite shows, and when they are posted it does its magic. ([Source Code](https://github.com/pymedusa/Medusa)) `GPL-3.0` `Python`
 - [MeTube](https://github.com/alexta69/metube) - Web GUI for youtube-dl, with playlist support.
 Allows downloading videos from dozens of websites. `AGPL-3.0` `Python/Nodejs/Docker`
 - [n8n](https://n8n.io/) - Free node based Workflow Automation Tool.
 Easily automate tasks across different services. ([Source Code](https://github.com/n8n-io/n8n)) `Apache-2.0` `Nodejs`
 - [nefarious](https://github.com/lardbit/nefarious) - Web application that automates downloading Movies and TV Shows. `GPL-3.0` `Python`